grpc/proposal/A17-client-side-health-checking.md

 ### Defaults

-Client-side health checking will be disabled by default; users will need to explicitly enable it via the service config when desired.
+Client-side health checking will be disabled by default; service owners will need to explicitly enable it via the service config when desired.

+There will be a channel argument that can be used on the client to disable health checking even if it is enabled in the service config.

 ### LB Policies Can Disable Health Checking When Needed

 There are some cases where an LB policy may want to disable client-side health-checking.
-To allow this, we will provide a channel arg that inhibits client-side health checks if it is enabled in the service config.
+To allow this, LB policies will be able to set the channel argument mentioned above to inhibit health checking.

 This section details how each of our existing LB policies will interact with health checking.

 #### `pick_first`

-We do not plan to support health checking with `pick_first`, for two reasons.
-First, if you are only connecting to a single backend, you probably don't want health-checking anyway, because if we don't send RPCs to that backend, there's no where else for them to go, so they will ultimately fail anyway.
-And second, it is not clear what the behavior of `pick_first` would be for unhealthy channels; the naive approach of treating an unhealthy channel as having failed and disconnecting would both result in expensive reconnection attempts and might not actually cause us to select a different backend after re-resolving.
+We do not plan to support health checking with `pick_first`, because it is not clear what the behavior of `pick_first` would be for unhealthy channels.
+The naive approach of treating an unhealthy channel as having failed and disconnecting would both result in expensive reconnection attempts and might not actually cause us to select a different backend after re-resolving.

 The `pick_first` LB policy will unconditionally set the channel arg to inhibit health checking.